2023 Kim Hill Scholarship

 Scholarships will benefit survivors or current fighters of pediatric cancer who are pursuing higher education.
 Applicants in treatment or completed with treatment are eligible.
 Relatives and friends of Eagles Fly for Leukemia and the RMHC Philadelphia Scholarship Committee and board of directors are not eligible.
 Recipients will be selected without regard to race, religion, gender identify, sexual orientation, physical disability, ethnicity, national origin or other protected category.
 Additional requirements are below:

-- Current high school senior, undergraduate, or graduate students who plans to continue education beyond high school (2-year college, 4-year college, or other professional/trade school)
+• Current high school senior who plans to continue education beyond high school (2-year college, 4-year college, or other professional/trade school).

 What do I need to submit?